pmainguet/udemy-courses/Javascript/README.md

 * REGULAR FUNCTION CALL: the "this" keyword points at the global object ("window" in browser)
 * METHOD CALL: the "this" variable points to the object that is calling the method
 * The "this" keyword is not assigned a value until a function where it is defined is actually called.
-* If a function call is made - in which this is invoked - within a method call, "this" refers to global object "window"
+* Warning: If a function call is made - in which this is invoked - within a method call, "this" refers to global object "window"
 * METHOD BORROWING:

             john = {